Maybe Today, Maybe Tomorrow

 Maybe Today, Maybe Tomorrow is the third full-length album by English rock band We Are the Ocean.
 It was released on 17 September 2012 through Hassle Records in the United Kingdom and through SideOneDummy the next day, 18 September in the United States.
-The album is the first to be done by the band without their original lead vocalist Dan Brown, who was removed out of the band despite recording all his vocals for the album.
+The album is the first from the band without their original lead vocalist Dan Brown, who left the prior to the album's release.
 The music featured on the album is seen as being a massive jump since the last album, Go Now and Live, marking the beginning of their decline from hardcore, to a more fluid alternative rock sound.

 Background

 On 5 June 2012 it was announced by the band that during the recording of the third album the band had started to struggle with differing creative opinions.
 With this announcement Dan Brown, the band's lead vocalist who was known for his screaming role in the band officially left the band saying he would become the band's manager.
 A day after this announcement Dan Brown himself issued a statement saying: "I have been managing the band for the past two years and I've come to the realisation that, quite frankly, I'm better at managing a band than I am at being in a band, so it's time for me to attack that head first."
 However, a press release from British publication Rock Sound showed that Dan Brown had actually recorded all of his vocals for the new album and that he was in fact kicked out of the band abruptly.
 The band also refusing to allow him to join them on their leg on the American Warped Tour, considered by Brown as his dream.
 The band made their first live performance without Brown at Download Festival on Sunday, June 10 on the Zippo Encore Stage.